botpress/documentation-v12/docs/conversation-studio/tutorials/contextual-faq.md

 ## Add Contexts to Your Flow

 The final step is to set the desired context at the appropriate time in your flow.
-To help you with this, we added 3 actions (i.e. `appendContext`, `resetContext` and `removeContext`).
+To help you with this, we added 3 actions (e.g., `appendContext`, `resetContext` and `removeContext`).
 You will find these actions under the NLU category in your actions list.

 ### Append Context